Join over 7,500 joiners like you. Compare tailored insurance from trusted brands.

 Make sure you're picking the right cover to protect you properly.
 It’s important to know that if you have another trade or job, you'll need additional cover.
 For example, do you need to consider builders insurance or bathroom fitter insurance?

-If you provide these services alongside building work, make sure you’re covered
+If you provide other services, make sure you’re covered

 Think about the maximum possible loss your business could face in the event of a claim, and make sure you take legal fees and damages into consideration.
 You can choose from three levels of coverage – £1 million, £2 million, or up to £5 million.